Pinafore/cl1-hw/project/project.md

 * Presumably you did many different things; how did they each individually contribute to your final result?

+Each group has 12 minutes to deliver their presentation, plus a few minutes for questions and swapping.
+It is okay to go under time, but _do not_ go over time.
+It will negatively impact your grade; I will cut you off if necessary.
+(Sorry to be a jerk about this, but we have enough groups that we cannot have much give on time.)

 Project Writeup
 ======================